 These simple intuitions may underlie a wide range of afterlife beliefs, explaining everything from our belief in hell to our fear of haunted houses.

 Professor Justin Barrett (Fuller Theological Seminary)

 Why Ideas about Ghosts are Common, Believable, but Rarely Important Parts of Theological Systems

 Ideas about ghosts, spirits, ancestors, and other forms of afterlife beliefs appear in almost every cultural context.
 Setting aside whether these beliefs are true, features of how human minds typically work may make such beliefs fairly natural for individuals and almost inevitable for human groups.
 And yet, only occasionally to they occupy central places in formalized religions or theological systems.

 In fact, afterlife beliefs of laypeople commonly deviate from the orthodoxy of religions.
 This presentation suggests reasons why this is and identifies strategies for scientific research concerning this apparent disconnect.

-Q&A with panel members Jackson, Halberstadt, and Barrett (Moderator: Dr. John Shaver, Religious Studies)
+Q&A with panel members Jackson, Barrett and Tassell-Matamua (Moderator: Dr. John Shaver, Religious Studies)

 Second Keynote: Michael Shermer